 Chunking might sound like an unrefined term to associate with the art of learning, but you’d better pay attention to it because it’s one of the most effective forms of eLearning and instructional design available.
 If you’re in the business of trying to impart information to an audience, especially if it’s an expensively-assembled corporate-training audience or a separated-by-distance, disparate audience, then you need your lessons to be as effective as possible: you should consider a chunking strategy.

-Chunking strategy refers to the process of separating large, or relatively-large, pieces of information into easy-to-digest-and-absorb chunks of information.
+Chunking memory strategy refers to the process of separating large, or relatively-large, pieces of information.
 Your working memory can only retain three-or-four pieces of information at once.
 As such, it’s far more effective to break down information into (at most) three-or-four parts in order for it to be better remembered and more-easily transferred into long-term memory.
 Instructional designers will need an effective chunking strategy in order to achieve this.